dehoisted/AC-Bot-Manager/README.md

 # AC-Bot-Manager
 Internal Assault Cube cheat that allows you to manage bots easily, using keybinds.
-Cheat made by mostly calling game functions internally.
+Whole cheat made mostly by calling game functions internally.

 Using the cheat is simple, just download the latest release [here.](https://github.com/dehoisted/AC-Bot-Manager/releases)
 After your done, extract the ZIP file, then run BM_Injector.exe. (with administrator privileges)